docsforadobe/illustrator-scripting-guide/docs/jsobjref/Application.md

 !!! note
     Requires a value in percentage.

-For example, `60` scales the object to 60% of its original size; `200` doubles the object’s bounds.
+For example, `60` scales the object to 60% of its original size; `200` doubles the object's bounds.

 **Parameters**